SocioDroid/Hackstagram/README.md

 <table>
 <tr>
 <td>
-The project, “HACKSTAGRAM” is a Ruby on Rails application consisting of a basic UI for users to enter personal data, like and comment on other's post and follow friends.
+The project, “HACKSTAGRAM” is a Ruby on Rails application consisting of an UI for users to enter personal data, like and comment on other's post and follow friends.
 The entered data is then stored in a S3 bucket.
 The information stored in database is fetched and diplayed in an Instagram inspired format for users to be able to see the posts.
 </td>
 </tr>
 </table>